anton-k/handle-pattern-servant-app/README.md

 doSomethingWithStorage Db{..} msg = ... use interface ...
 ```

-we can use `RecordWildCards` extension to bring all functions of the interface in
+We can use `RecordWildCards` extension to bring all functions of the interface in
 scope of the function.
 This our `import` for interfaces.

-also interfaces can be organised in groups:
+Also interfaces can be organised in groups:

 ```haskell
 data Env = Env